oracle/okafka/connectors/README.md

 Once user is created and above privileges are granted, connect to Oracle Database as this user and create a Transactional Event Queue using below PL/SQL script.
 In the below script `SHARD_NUM` parameter for TxEventQ is set to 1, but this value should be modified to be less than or equal to the number of Kafka partitions assigned to the Kafka topic that the Sink Connector will be consuming from.
-The Sink Connector perform `Key_BASED_ENQUEUE`, which means that messages from a Kafka partition will be moved into the corresponding Transactional Event Queue shard.
-For instance, a message from Kafka partition 1 will be put into TxEventQ shard 2.
-This is being done so that ordering is preserved.
-The Sink Connector supports a JMS type Transactional Event Queue.
+The Sink Connector perform `KEY_BASED_ENQUEUE`, which means that messages from a Kafka partition will be moved into the corresponding Transactional Event Queue shard. **The Sink Connector supports a JMS type Transactional Event Queue and will store the payload as a JMS_BYTES message.**

 ```roomsql
 exec sys.dbms_aqadm.create_transactional_event_queue(queue_name=>"TxEventQ", multiple_consumers => TRUE);